Use this page to learn about the Section 108 Loan Guarantee Program.

 Visit the Consolidated Plan Process, Grant Programs, and Related HUD Programs page for more information.

-The One Year Action Plan must include project accomplishments funded by Section 108 loans as well as amounts expended on the loan payments, issuance, underwriting, servicing or other costs.
+The Annual Action Plan must include project accomplishments funded by Section 108 loans as well as amounts expended on the loan payments, issuance, underwriting, servicing, or other costs.

-Section 108 accomplishments must be included in the Consolidated Annual Performance and Evaluation Report (CAPER.)
-This includes the loan amount, amount advanced, total CDBG investment, number of jobs estimated in the loan application, the number of FTE jobs created or retained, the number of housing units assisted, the number of housing units occupied by low and moderate income households and if located a slum or blight designated area.
+Section 108 accomplishments must be included in the Consolidated Annual Performance and Evaluation Report (CAPER).
+This includes the loan amount, amount advanced, total CDBG investment, number of jobs estimated in the loan application, the number of jobs created or retained, the number of housing units assisted, the number of housing units occupied by LMI households, or slum or blight designated areas assisted.

-One of the best uses of the 108 program is to provide gap financing for projects that promote business growth and create jobs.
-Many Section 108 projects meet the national objective, Low/Mod Job Creation/Retention (LMJ) by creating or retaining permanent jobs, at least 51 percent of which (computed on a full-time equivalent basis) will be made available to or held by LMI persons.
+One of the best uses of the Section 108 Program is to provide gap financing for projects that promote business growth and create jobs.
+Many Section 108 projects meet the national objective, Low/Mod Job Creation/Retention (LMJ) by creating or retaining permanent jobs, at least 51 percent of which (computed on a full-time equivalent basis) must be made available to or held by LMI persons.